 Do you ever just get sick and tired of looking at your resume?
-You’ve glanced it over so many times, it doesn’t even feel like you’re reading words anymore.
+You’ve read it over so many times, it doesn’t even feel like you’re seeing words anymore.

 I’ve been there.
 I’ve convinced myself that if I had to tweak one more bullet point, I’d go permanently cross-eyed.

 But, here’s the thing: It’s usually when you’re in this state that you’ll miss some facepalm-worthy errors and typos.